Sacobrt/SocialMediaAPP/Backend/README.md

 ##### Summary

 Updates an existing user by ID and updates or creates the corresponding operator record if applicable.
+Checks if the email or username already exists for another user.

 ##### Returns